 Guest Post Written by: Benjamin Drake of PaintCatalogue.com

-Steps to Paint Clay pots.
+Steps to Paint Clay Pots

-Once the clay pot is clean of dirt, soak the pot in a solution of 1-part bleach and 9-parts water to kill any bacteria.
+Once the clay pot is clean of dirt, soak it in a solution of 1-part bleach and 9-parts water to kill any bacteria.
 After Soaking, rinse the pot with clean water and make sure to dry it completely (it might take up to a day, depending on the weather conditions).

 The next step is to Seal the pot Inside and out.
 Most clay pots found at stores are not waterproof, meaning they absorb water from soil and plant.
 So it is important to seal them from the inside as well.
 Apply one coat of sealer onto the clay pot and let it dry completely before applying the second coating.
 At least two coats of sealer are recommended.

 This is an optional step.
 Thinning the paint is recommended as the pot absorbs water.
 The paint will spread much easier.
-Add small amounts of water, preferably with a tablespoon, because if it is too thin, it will slip right off the paint and adding water will also change the paint’s colour slightly.
+Add small amounts of water, preferably with a tablespoon, because if it is too thin, it will slip right off the paint and adding water will also change the paint’s color slightly.

 After the pot has been painted, dried and decorated, seal the pot using clear water-based acrylic sprays to seal the clay pot to last longer.
 Painting clay pots will add ten folds to the beauty of your garden.